Reivhell/Reivhell/README.md

-# 👋 Hi there, I'm Duke Prince
+# 👋 Hi there, I'm Reishi

 🎓 I'm an IT student at a private university in Kalimantan
 💻 Beginner in **Python**, **HTML**, **CSS**, and **JavaScript**